gtfintechlab/SubjECTive-QA/README.md

 from transformers import AutoModelForSequenceClassification, AutoTokenizer import torch

-# Load the model for a particular feature
+# Load the model and tokenizer for a particular feature
+model = AutoModelForSequenceClassification.from_pretrained("gtfintechlab/SubjECTiveQA-{FEATURE}")
 tokenizer = AutoTokenizer.from_pretrained("gtfintechlab/SubjECTiveQA-{FEATURE}")

 # Prepare your input text